-After nearly two years of planning and preparation, and a lot of hard work she finally opened her winery.
-Burns’s business model is based on The Olney Winery, a storefront winery in Maryland that she frequented while living in the D.C. area.
+After nearly 2 years of planning and preparation, and a lot of hard work, she finally opened her winery.
+Burns’s business model is based on The Olney Winery, a storefront winery in Maryland that she frequented while living in the DC area.
 “How cool is this, I thought, when I first went there,” says Burns.
 “This business takes the vineyard part and the risk out of it.
 I’m not a farmer and I don’t want to be.”
 Like that business, CLE Urban Winery makes its own wine using grapes sourced from California, Oregon, and other parts of the country.

-She sells wine by the glass, from nine different varieties, for $6 to $8.
-Bottles start at $15 and go up to $25.
-Other offerings include a wine club and winemaking classes, and wannabe vintners can make their very own batches of wine.
+She sells wine by the glass from 18 different varieties.
+Bottles start at $20 and go up to $35.
+Other offerings include a wine club, wine education classes, live music, tango lessons and yoga classes.
 She also serves small food dishes, such as meat and cheese, dips, and spreads.

 Senior start-ups are on a roll

 Many older entrepreneurs who have already had successful business careers typically have plenty of things in their wheelhouse—a solid work ethic, management experience, a deep network of business contacts, and often access to capital.